-For each of the labeled sketches, we collect all pixels within 3 pixels of the sketch, creating a collection of 7 pixel wide line segments.
-These segments are then cut into a sample of $7 \times 11$ patches.
-The intensities of all the image patches are normalized to have mean 0 and variance 1, and the image patches can be rotated into a prototype form such that they would lie horizontally and that the average intensity value of the top half of the patch is less than that of the bottom half.
+els within 3 pixels of the sketch, creating a collection of 7 pixel wide line segments.
+These segments are then cut into a sample of $7\times 11$ patches.
+The intensities of all the image patches are normalized to have mean 0 and variance 1, and the image patches can be rotated into a prototype form such that they would lie horizontally and that the average intensity value for the top half of the patch is less than that of the bottom half.
 From there, all the patches would be clustered into either edge manifold or bar manifold.

-More complex primitives can be built on top of these two simple primitives.
-Ordering by the degree of connectivity, they are terminators, L-junctions, Y-junctions and crosses.
+More complex primitives can be built on top of these

+two simple primitives.
+Ordering by the degree of connectivity, they are terminators, L-junctions, Y-junctions and cross.
 These primitives are compositions of one or more edges/bars, and we may represent them by the combined parameters of the constituent edges/bars.
-A terminator is simply a bar that is connected to only one other edge or bar, thus no simplification can be made for it.
+A terminator is simply a bar that is connected to only one other edge or bar, thus no simplification can be done on it.
 But for the other three primitive types, we do not necessarily need all of these parameters to code them.
 For example, an L-junction is almost always made up of either two edges or two bars, but almost never an edge and a bar.
 In addition, the two edges or two bars that make up the L-junction almost always have the same parameter values (except the angles of rotation).
 Therefore, we can reduce the coding length for most of these L-junctions by nearly one-half.
 From there, we can formulate two L-junction manifolds, edge/edge and bar/bar.
 The same clustering procedure is also applied to Y-junctions and crosses.
-Fig. 4 shows some examples on the explicit manifolds, including the prototypes and the instances on the manifolds.
+Fig. 4 shows some examples of the explicit manifolds, including the prototypes and the instances of the manifolds.